mathelima/cats-api/README.md

 <h3 align="center">Cats-API</h3>

   <p align="center">
-    This API is based on `The Cat API`: https://thecatapi.com/ and is responsible for storing breeds information and cat images.
+    This API is based on <a href="https://thecatapi.com/">The Cat API</a> and is responsible for storing breeds information and cat images.
     <br />
   </p>
 </div>